AdobeDocs/genstudio.en/help/user-guide/guidelines/products.md

 ## [!DNL Products] guidelines

-Individual product guidelines give GenStudio for Performance Marketing a clear picture of your products.
+GenStudio for Performance Marketing gets a clear picture of your products with the addition of individual product guidelines.

 These guidelines detail each guidelines category and related examples.
 The examples are sample inputs that shape the output of generated content.
 Use them to inform your [!DNL Products] guidelines.